itflow-org/itflow/CONTRIBUTING.md

 Follow that pattern.
 Escaping at the echo instead would double-escape a value that is already safe, and mixing the two is how fields get missed.
 If you introduce a view variable that does not come from a row, escape it at assignment so the rule still holds at the top of the file.

+A value that arrives through a fetch helper rather than a row read follows the same rule — `escapeHtml(getFieldById(...))` at the assignment, not at the echo.
+See rule 1.

 Rich-text fields (TinyMCE content) are the exception and have their own handling; follow the existing pattern for the specific field rather than inventing one.

 ### 6. No shell-outs.
 No `eval`.